Frontline Leadership Development

 1

-retained worker funds the entire training investment
+retained technician funds the entire training investment

 ×3–5

-Cost of a half-day leadership workshop
+Cost of a leadership workshop

 Fraction